-- Deductible Losses.
-You can deduct capital losses on the sale of investment property.
-You cannot deduct losses on the sale of property that you hold for personal use.
+- You can deduct capital losses on the sale of investment property.
+You can’t deduct losses on the sale of personal-use property.

-- Long and Short Term.
-Capital gains and losses are treated as either long-term or short-term, depending on how long you held the property.
-If you hold the property more than one year, your capital gain or loss is long-term.
-If you hold it one year or less, the gain or loss is short-term.
+- Capital gains and losses are either long-term or short-term, depending on how long you held the property.
+If you held the property for more than one year, your gain or loss is long-term.
+If you held it one year or less, the gain or loss is short-term.

-- Net Capital Gain.
-If your long-term gains are more than your long-term losses, the difference between the two is a net long-term capital gain.
-If your net long-term capital gain is more than your net short-term capital loss, you have a net capital gain.
-Subtract any short-term losses from the net capital gain to calculate the net capital gain you must report.
+- If your long-term gains are more than your long-term losses, the difference between the two is a net long-term capital gain.
+If your net long-term capital gain is more than your net short-term capital loss, you have a ‘net capital gain.’